 The permittee may seek a temporary electronic reporting waiver from the Division.
 To obtain an electronic reporting waiver, a permittee must first submit an electronic reporting waiver request to the Division.
 Requests for temporary electronic reporting waivers must be submitted in writing to the Division for written approval at least sixty (60) days prior to the date the facility would be required under this permit to begin submitting monitoring data and reports.
 The duration of a temporary waiver shall not exceed 5 years and shall thereupon expire.
-At such time, monitoring data and reports shall be submitted electronic reporting waiver by the Division.
+At such time, monitoring data and reports shall be submitted electronically to the Division unless the permittee re-applies for and is granted a new temporary electronic reporting waiver by the Division.
 Approved electronic reporting waivers are not transferrable.
 Only permittees with an approved reporting waiver request may submit monitoring data and reports on paper to the Division for the period that the approved reporting waiver request is effective.